 Itchy Red Bumps - Visible red bumps that are itchy and that appear on the surface of your skin after a female mosquito has punctured the skin with her thin proboscis to feed on your blood in order to use the protein from the blood to produce eggs.

-Swelling - A mosquitoe's saliva contains proteins, digestive enzymes and an anticoagulant that prevents our blood from clotting.
+Swelling - Mosquito saliva contains proteins, digestive enzymes and an anticoagulant that prevents our blood from clotting.
 The protein in their saliva provokes an immune response from your body, namely the redness, swelling and bump, which is what makes a mosquito bite itch so much.

 The swelling will usually subside as the immune cells in your body break down the foreign agents in the blood stream and generally disappear before the itching does.

 Reaction to bites will vary from person to person.
 Symptoms that develop are just our immune system’s response to their saliva.
-Mosquitoes don’t actually inject anything into us when they bite, unless the mosquito has become a carrier for a virus and then it gets into their saliva.
+Mosquitoes don’t actually inject a virus directly into us when they bite, unless the mosquito has become a carrier for a virus and then it gets into their saliva.
 Below are some mosquito bite remedy suggestions that will help the mosquito bite stop itching and heal.